Your destination for insight into the world of event fundraising, charity auctions and no-risk travel packages.

 To call fundraising events complex would be an understatement.
 With so many moving parts and unknown variables, most nonprofits learn from past experience... which typically means sacrificing significant revenue right out of the gate.
 While no event is perfect, most common errors can be prevented.
 Why not learn from someone else's mistakes and close calls to raise a whole lot more for your cause?

 Whether your fundraising event is in one week, one month or one year, chances are your charity auction could benefit from a few more unique, valuable items.
 Are you getting items that will "wow" donors, sell tickets and ultimately generate the bids needed to meet your revenue goals?
-If not - how can you equip your procurement committee with the necessary tools for success?

 When it comes to charity auctions, many organizers simply "don't know what they don't know."
 Unfortunately, a lack of professional expertise is the #1 reason events fall short of their revenue goals.
 To help provide the expertise needed for success, we interviewed Cheryl Parker, certified benefit auctioneer specialist in San Diego, Calif., for a recent episode of event fundraising podcast Events with Benefits.
 Parker shares her simple - yet often overlooked - strategies for generating as much revenue as possible at auction events.